 When it comes to the creation of extraordinary textures or any other cool effects, Acrylic Paint Mediums are indispensable!
 Adding them to your art routine can help you transform your paints and make them super versatile!
 I personally love using acrylic paint mediums a lot and recommend everyone to give them a try! 🙂 This is so much fun plus you get to achieve some really interesting results.

 So what is Acrylic Paint Medium in a nutshell?
 This is a liquid, gel, or paste that you mix into your paint.
 It's made with the same emulsion base as acrylic paint, so they dry at the same rate, that is why the risk of paint cracking is way less compared to oil paint mediums.

 It's very hard to classify acrylic mediums because there are so many different ones... besides they vary from brand to brand.
 But generally, mediums can either thin your paint, thicken it or add some special texture.
-There is also a surface prep medium - Acrylic Gesso - and a painting finish medium - Varnish, but this is a whole separate topic.
-I understand that acrylic mediums are often a difficult concept to grasp until you actually dive into them, so I’ve tried to simplify things for you.
+There is also a surface prep medium - Acrylic Gesso - and a painting finish medium - Varnish, but these are the whole separate topics.

 Acrylic Paint Mediums Types